-The Business Communication Skill Seminar (BCSS) is a two-day mandatory element of the programme in Term 1 that under no circumstances can be replaced or postponed.
+The Business Communication Skill Seminar (BCSS) is a two-day mandatory element of the programme in Term 1 that under no circumstances can be replaced or postponed, class attendance is mandatory.

 During this seminar, students learn how to use a variety of techniques to effectively communicate in a business environment.
 The BCSSs are offered in English, with the aim that students will be able to transfer the acquired skills to other languages.